GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

     reproduced in Appendix [app:E].
 The latter allows the user to create customized, repeating images using standard Sun raster files [18]_.
     The *dpi* parameter sets the resolution of this image on the page;
-    the area fill is thus made up of a series of these “tiles”.
+    the area fill is thus made up of a series of these "tiles".
     Specifying *dpi* as 0 will result in highest resolution obtainable given the present dpi setting in  ``.gmtcommands``.
 By specifying upper case **-GP** instead of **-Gp** the image will be bit-reversed, i.e., white and